-The audit of the accompanying individual nonshared proprietary financial statements of the Water Revolving Fund of the State of Illinois, Environmental Protection Agency (Agency) was performed by Roth and Company, LLP.
+The audit of the accompanying individual nonshared proprietary fund financial statements of the Water Revolving Fund of the Environmental Protection Agency (Agency) was performed by Roth and Company, LLP.

-Based on their audit, the auditors expressed an unmodified opinion on the Agency's individual nonshared proprietary financial statements of the Water Revolving Fund.
+Based on their audit, the auditors expressed an unmodified opinion on the Agency's individual nonshared proprietary fund financial statements of the Water Revolving Fund.